MassiveBattlebotsFan/PainLang/README.md

 A programming language whose commands are based off of the words "ow?", "OW!", and "AAAAAAAAAAAAAAAAA"
 Loosely based off of Brainfuck, file extension is `.pain`.
 # Standard
-Given an index `i` and an eight cell tape `t`, with each cell being one byte:
+Given an index `i` and a sixteen cell tape `t`, with each cell being one byte:
 `o` sets `i` to `(i + 1) % 8`
 `w` increments `t[i]`, and wraps to zero upon exceeding one byte
 `!` prints `t[i]`